Girls' Frontline 2: Exilium: Seasonal event T-Dolls

-A T-Doll dressed in a French maid outfit and formerly known as G36 in Girls' Frontline, who is the protagonist of the Bitter Thorns and Daisies story mini-campaign within the Zucchero Café time-limited event.
+A T-Doll dressed in a French maid outfit and formerly known as G36 in Girls' Frontline, who is the protagonist of the Bitter Thorns and Daisies story mini-campaign within the Zucchero Café event.
 Towards the latter portion of Amidst Wings of Gray, Springfield receives word of the Commander's dire situation from Dandelion after closing hours at Zucchero Café, and dispatches Centaureissi and Makiatto to provide assistance, who are transported to the Commander's location via attack helicopter, with Sharkry as its pilot.
-Surrounding the Paradeus underground research facility, six combat teams from the Mangi Security PMC disembark their IFVs and storm the site, making hostile contact with the Commander and Daiyan's party, along with the two Helena clones.
+Surrounding the Paradeus underground research facility, six combat teams from the Mangi Security PMC disembark their IFVs and storm the site, making hostile contact with the Commander and Daiyan's party.
 Centaureissi and Makiatto engage teams of PMC troopers and break into the facility, where they meet with the Commander, and lead them towards the surface in preparation for helicopter extraction.
-Whilst the helicopter is on standby, Sharkry notices multiple IFVs headed towards the facility, and the PMC troops attempt to block the Commander's escape, only to be ambushed by the T-Dolls as they make their entry.
-Sharkry opens fire on the IFVs from the helicopter with a rocket barrage, inflicting large casualties, allowing the team to safely extract to the helicopter, and promptly head for Cherkasy.
-As everyone is taken to a safehouse, the Commander interrogates Helena D-68 for information on her origins, while Helena O-43 develops organ failure, necessitating the team to reach Lviv for her to receive urgent medical attention.
+As everyone is taken to a safehouse in Cherkasy, the Commander interrogates Helena D-68 for information on her origins, while Helena O-43 develops organ failure, necessitating the team to reach Lviv for her to receive urgent medical attention.
 In an effort to minimise confusion, the Commander suggests that Helena D-68 adopt the name Melanie, to which she agrees.
-During a celebratory reunion at the Café, Springfield receives a call from an informant from her intel network, warning them of impending danger, prompting Springfield to suggest everyone's immediate relocation to the safehouse.
+Springfield receives a call from an informant from her intel network, warning them of impending danger, prompting Springfield to suggest everyone's immediate relocation to the safehouse.
 Groza makes an urgent call to the Commander, reporting the Elmo MBV as under attack by Mangi Security PMC, prompting the team to split in two, with Springfield and Makiatto escorting Helena to Lviv, and the rest of the team returning to the Elmo to provide combat support.
-As the Elmo heads towards an abandoned town in an attempt to break encirclement, they are ambushed by Mangi troopers, and Centaureissi and Daiyan's troupe airdrop from the helicopter to assist Krolik, Nemesis, and Vepley who are already mid-firefight.
-Sharkry performs a strafing run on a line of IFVs with the helicopter's armaments, causing the PMC to withdraw, allowing the T-Dolls to take the helicopter to the Elmo and recuperate.
-A distress signal is sent from Dier, the technician for Squad 404, who is quickly located, extracted, and brought aboard the Elmo.
+After fending off the PMC attackers, a distress signal is sent from Dier, the technician for Squad 404, who is quickly located, extracted, and brought aboard the Elmo.
 As Groza explains that the contents of Sextans' neural cloud were deliberately damaged when she connected to it to gather information from her, Dier notices that Sextans' unusual Doll frame has an epidermal layer made up of living cells.
 Melanie inspects Sextans, recognising her body as made from ELID cell structures, and they observe her beginning to rapidly self-repair.
 Sextans reactivates, however the affiliation data in her neural cloud is missing, allowing Dier to configure Sextans so that the Commander gains full ownership and control over her.
 Because Sextans' IFF system marks Mangi Security PMC units as friendlies, they decide to use Sextans to locate Mangi PMC troops in attempt to find Squad 404.
 Centaureissi discovers gravely injured Survey Corps troopers ambushed by Mangi PMC as they were setting up a signal base station, and upon securing the station, they intercept comms from Squad 404, obtaining their coordinates.